jennysaggesse/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 shell expansion
 This script prints hello user
+The path to success is to take determined action